-7.1 Develop and distribute a homeowner guide for home and neighborhood stormwater improvement projects
+7.1 Distribute homeowner guides for home and neighborhood stormwater improvement BMPs and projects

 Chapter 7.
 Community Partnerships for Stormwater Improvement

-Key Message: A comprehensive guide to Best Management Practices for individual homeowners and neighborhoods would provide a “one-stop shop” of tools and information to advance community involvement in reducing nutrient pollution.
+Key Message: Three new comprehensive guides to Best Management Practices for individual homeowners and neighborhoods provide comprehensive tools and information to advance community involvement in reducing nutrient pollution.
+Model language that residents can use when negotiating contracts with landscape and pond maintenance vendors is needed.

 Importance

-Since suburban stormwater runoff is a major source of nitrogen pollution to Sarasota Bay (SBEP 2014), homeowner education and behavior change is focused on landscaping, fertilization, pet waste, and septic systems.
-Educational information for homeowners abounds but is piecemeal.
+Since suburban stormwater runoff is a major source of nitrogen pollution to Sarasota Bay (SBEP 2022), homeowner education and behavior change is focused on landscaping, fertilization, pet waste, and septic systems.
 Landscaping, irrigation, and pond management practices on private property and across neighborhoods can vary widely according to the finances, knowledge, and methods historically or routinely used by the owner and their maintenance companies (see Chapter 6.4).
 A widely distributed comprehensive best management practices (BMP) guide for homeowners, analogous to the guidance provided to farmers, ranchers, and golf course managers, would improve the public’s ability to identify and reduce their nutrient pollution footprint through recommended practices and DIY projects.

 Overview

-• Assistance to residents in creating fertilizer budgets and using reclaimed water;
+• Guidance to residents in creating fertilizer budgets and using reclaimed water;

 • Irrigation education and audits via a Mobile Irrigation Lab;